STI Nurse Screening Clinic

 Services Provided

-If you are experiencing STI symptoms and need assistance in scheduling an appointment with a UHS provider, please call 512-471-4955 to be seen in General Medicine or the Gynecology Clinic.
+If you are experiencing STI symptoms and need assistance in scheduling an appointment with a UHS provider, please call 512-471-4955 to be seen in Primary Care or 512-475-8242 to be seen in the Gynecology Clinic.

 For questions or concerns, it is best to call the 24/7 Nurse Advice Line at 512-475-6877.